divestedcg/real-ucode/README.md

 - There is an Arch Linux port on the AUR by @moparisthebest:
   - https://aur.archlinux.org/packages/amd-real-ucode-git
   - https://aur.archlinux.org/packages/intel-real-ucode-git
+- There is a similar project for NixOS here: https://github.com/e-tho/ucodenix
 - Forum threads for this are here:
   - https://winraid.level1techs.com/t/real-ucode-all-the-microcodes-but-packaged/103179
   - https://discuss.privacyguides.net/t/real-ucode-a-fedora-package-with-all-the-microcode/14608